sirarsalih/sirarsalih.github.io/_posts/2016-06-11-first-post.md

 ---
 layout: post
-title: First Post
+title: New Blog
 tags: [misc]
 ---

 First post in the new blog!
+My old blog can be found [here](https://sirarsalih.com/).